heliosfa/IPv6LabExperience/README.md

 ## TCP Exercise

+❇️ 	Open a WSL terminal and start `wireshark`.

 ❇️ Start a Wireshark capture on the "any" interface and apply a display filter that only shows IPv6 traffic involving `::1`.
+The "any" interface is not a feature on Wireshark on Windows and the host doesn't always see link-local traffic inside WSL, which is why we need to run Wireshark in WSL for this task.

-❇️ 	In a new WSL terminal, execute `simpleserver.py`.
+❇️ 	In a new WSL terminal, activate the venv and execute `simpleserver.py`.

 `simpleserver.py` is an example of a simple server that listens on a specified port and sends back a short message when a client connects.
 Have a look at the code in your editor of choice.